 With a few twists and turns, Cavan Scott will keep readers intrigued with the compelling dynamic between the trio.
 The art and colors that is reminiscent of the animated series and will have you wanted to go back and watch all of the great moments between Kenobi and Rex.
 Further, readers of the most recent novels Star Wars will get a hint of the relationship between the modified B-1 Battle Droid, Mister Bones, and Temmin Wexley from the Aftermath trilogy that takes place well after the Clone Wars.

 The next story in issue 19 is written by Nick Brokenshire, who is also credited as the artist and the colorist.
 Long pulls double duty in this issue as the letterer for this story as well the first.
-While the story is separate from the one above, readers will still find a through line in the guise of a different B-1 Battle Droid.
+While the story is separate from the one above, readers will still find a through-line in the guise of a different B-1 Battle Droid.

 Tales from Wild Space: “The Big March” follows the misfortunes of a B-1 Battle Droid, Q5-7070, who is separated from his company on an “uninhabited” region during the second year of the Clone Wars.
-On his trek to return to who his unit that has flown off planet, Q5-7070 meets all manner of creatures on the previous though to be unpopulated planet.
+On his trek to return to who his unit that has flown off-planet, Q5-7070 meets all manner of creatures on the previous though to be an unpopulated planet.
 While there aren’t major moments that will advance the canon in any way, there are endearing moments on Q5’s adventure.
-With colorful and imaginative art, we are introduced creatures never before seen in the Star Wars universe that have their own quirks and personalities.
+With colorful and imaginative art, we have introduced creatures never before seen in the Star Wars universe that have their own quirks and personalities.
 The story is short but will leave the reader curious about all of the untold adventures with the aliens that inhabit a galaxy far, far away.

 The personality of Bats in Roger Roger Q5-7070 in Tales from Wild Space: “The Big March” really shows the missed opportunity for the movies to show the consciousness that the battle droids are able to convey.
-While I would love to see a B-1 Droid show the kinds of emotion and reasoning that is displayed by fan favorite droids like R2-D2 or K-2SO, I am thankful for stories presented in Issue 19 that show even the foot solider droids aren’t just mindless buckets of bolts like we are led to believe.
+While I would love to see a B-1 Droid show the kinds of emotion and reasoning that is displayed by fan-favorite droids like R2-D2 or K-2SO, I am thankful for stories presented in Issue 19 that show even the foot solider droids aren’t just mindless buckets of bolts like we are led to believe.

 As I mentioned in my review of Star Wars Adventures: Issue 18, I still think waiting for the larger volumes is the way to go for this series.
 I will admit that I enjoyed both of these stories much more than the previous issues.
 However, these short stories are really just appetizers that I think will be much more digestible for Star Wars fans of all facets in a bigger serving size as they typically are realized with clearer themes.